Gauss-Prym maps on Enriques surfaces

 As second step, we study the restriction map The surjectivity is proved identifying the exceptional divisor $2B$ of the Hilbert-Chow morphism with $\mathbb{P}(\Omega_S^1)$ and using properties of projective bundles.
 Moreover, we show that the case $k=1$ can be solved more easily using \cite[Lemma 6.3]{knutsenetal}.
 Indeed, in this (very exhaustive) paper the authors systematically investigate curves on Enriques surfaces.

 Finally, simply from the $k$-th symmetric power of the normal bundle sequence of $C$ in $S$, we show the surjectivity of

 In conclusion, this procedure leads to our \begin{mainteo} Let $C$ be a smooth hyperplane section of an unnodal Enriques surface $(S,H)$ with $\phi(H)>4(k+2)$.
 Then the $k$-th Gauss-Prym map $\gamma^k_{\om_C\otimes \alpha}$ is surjective.
-In case $k=1$ it is sufficient to ask $\phi(H)>6$. \end{mainteo} Notice that, in view of the results of \cite{bf, cf3}, this (partially) answers one of the question raised in \cite{knutsenetal}: the first Gauss-Prym map does not give a distinguishing criterion for curves on (unnodal) Enriques surfaces. \\
+In case $k=1$ it is sufficient to ask $\phi(H)>6$. \end{mainteo} Notice that, in view of the results of \cite{bf, cf3}, the first two Gauss-Prym maps do not give a distinguishing criterion for curves on (unnodal) Enriques surfaces. \\

 The paper is organised as follows.
 In section \ref{sezione 1}, we review some preliminaries on Gaussian maps and the recent result of Rios Ortiz.
 In section \ref{sezione 2}, we focus on Enriques surfaces.
 In particular, we study positivity properties of line bundles on Enriques surfaces.
 Then we recall Nuer's description of $\Nef(\Hilb)$.
-Finally, in section \ref{sezione 3}, we prove our Main theorem. \\
+Finally, in section \ref{sezione 3}, we prove our Main Theorem. \\

-{\bfseries {Acknowledgements}}.
-We kindly thank Paola Frediani for introducing us to the topic of this paper and for the precious conversations we had.
-Moreover, the first author would like to thank Angel D. Rios Ortiz for a valuable discussion.